-It enables you to make links to a JNDI tree on another server or provider including, but not limited to, WebLogic Server, or a JNDI tree in a java program.
-Once you have configured Foreign JNDI, you can use an object that is somewhere else with the same ease that you would use an object bound in your WebLogic server instance.
+Foreign JNDI enables you to make links to a JNDI tree on another server or provider including, but not limited to, WebLogic Server, or a JNDI tree in a Java program.
+Once you have configured Foreign JNDI, you can use an object that is somewhere else with the same ease that you would use an object bound in your WebLogic Server instance.

-To configure Foreign JNDI, create a Foreign JNDI Provider with an address of the remote JNDI provider whose objects you want to use, and create a username and password to access those objects.
-Then you can create Foreign JNDI Links and Foreign JNDI Objects that set up a relationship between a name in the local JNDI tree to the object in the remote tree.
+To configure Foreign JNDI, create a ForeignJNDIProvider with the address of the remote JNDI provider whose objects you want to use, and create a user name and password to access those objects.
+Optionally, you can target Foreign JNDI references to specific servers, clusters, or both.
+(If no targets are selected, Foreign JNDI references will be deployed to the entire domain).
+Then you can create ForeignJNDILinks and ForeignJNDIObjects that set up a relationship between a name in the local JNDI tree to the object in the remote tree.

-For more information on how to configure Foreign JNDI, see "Create a foreign JNDI provider" in the Administration Console Online Help.
+For more information on how to configure Foreign JNDI, see "Create a foreign JNDI provider" in the Oracle WebLogic Server Administration Console Help.